 - Principles of Professional Practice, level 4 (double): This is a compulsory double practice module that introduces you to concepts and theories associated with professional practice developing both generic and profession-specific skills and knowledge.

-- Perioperative Practice One, level 4 (double): This single practice module introduces you to the core concepts and practices related to perioperative practice.
+- Perioperative Practice One, level 4 (double): This double practice module introduces you to the core concepts and practices related to perioperative practice.
 This module facilitates the development of the operating department practitioner professional role through the completion of a professional portfolio.
 This provides evidence of your achievement of compulsory learning outcomes and competencies in clinical practice placement.

 - Furthering Professional Practice, level 4 (double): This is a double practice module that further develops concepts and theories introduced in Principles of Professional Practice.
 You have opportunity to further develop both generic and professional specific skills and knowledge within a multi professional context.
 This includes recognition of physiological, sociological, psychological and cultural contexts.